Nate Bargatze: Early years

 Bargatze began his comedy career in 2002, and moved to Chicago to attend The Second City, an improvisational comedy troupe.
 He soon decided against improv and instead enrolled in Jim Rauth's Comedy College, which focused on stand-up comedy.
 At this time, Bargatze rented a basement apartment with his former co-worker Michael Clay and worked as a waiter at a nearby bar.
 He performed fill-in spots at Zanies Comedy Club in Chicago, and also performed at Zanies Nashville.

-In 2004, Bargatze moved to New York City, where he became a barker for the renowned Boston Comedy Club, handing out flyers in Greenwich Village in exchange for stage time at night in the club.
+In 2004, Bargatze moved to New York City, where he became a barker for the Boston Comedy Club, handing out flyers in Greenwich Village in exchange for stage time at night in the club.
 Bargatze also worked as a dogwalker and a FedEx delivery driver during the day to support his comedy career.
 He has called the Jerry Seinfeld documentary Comedian (2002) "life-changing" and a "big reason" why he moved to New York.
 While at the Boston Comedy Club, he saw comedians such as Dave Chappelle, Louis C.K., Patrice O'Neal, and Bill Burr perform live.
 Bargatze stated that it took "about a year" before he received a paying gig in New York.
 He spent most of his early years performing for single-digit crowds.

 Bargatze had a turning-point year in 2008, featuring on Comedy Centrals stand-up show Live at Gotham, Late Night with Conan O'Brien, and the Just for Laughs comedy festival in Montreal.
 He toured extensively with the USO, performing for American troops stationed in countries such as the Bahamas, Greenland, Honduras, Iraq, and Kuwait.
 He co-hosted a podcast, It Could Be Better, with Chris Laker and Yannis Pappas from 2009 to 2013.
 He won both New York's Comedy Festival and the Boston Comedy Festival in 2010, and released his first 30-minute special in 2011, as part of an episode of Comedy Central Presents.